 EXPERIENCED OKLAHOMA CRIMINAL DEFENSE ATTORNEYS

-Bad things happen to good people, and we fully understand this fact of life.
+Bad things happen to good people, and as veteran criminal defense lawyers, we fully understand this fact of life.
 Consequently, when you contact the Law Offices of Adam R. Banner, P.C., we don’t treat you like a second-class citizen simply because you’ve been charged with a crime.
 To the contrary:

 WE ARE HERE TO FIGHT YOUR FIGHT FOR YOU.

 Our mission is simple: we want to reclaim your good-name and keep you out of harm’s way.

 Based in Oklahoma City, the Law Offices of Adam R. Banner, P.C., is removed from the restrictions and pressures commonly associated with “bargain-bin” representation.
 We believe that criminal defense is a business of justice.
 As such, our approach to every case is different: innovative defense equals innovative solutions.
 We provide aggressive representation with a “never-back-down” demeanor regardless of the strategy employed.
 Although we will promise you nothing more than our absolute best effort, our best effort usually leads to excellent results: